max-valentine/max-valentine.github.io/_pages/about.md

 - My research interests are sports engineering, data-driven design, human-centred design, additive manufacturing, and any interdisciplinary combination of the above!

-- I completed my PhD in 2023 in my work titled, "The Design of an Athlete-Specific Spike Plate for Skeleton".
+- I completed my PhD research titled, "_The Design of an Athlete-Specific Spike Plate for Skeleton_" in 2023.

 # 🏅 Projects